 They are present at watch fairs along with the leading brands, they win the industry prizes, revive ages-old techniques, and occasionally design or engineer for big watch companies.
 However, to understand the crazy difference between their average production volume and their creative contribution you have to use numbers.
 With some 10-50 pieces a year per brand, it’s a drop in a bucket against the regular industry.
 But at the end of their day, it’s the watchmaking art that matters.
 And the amount of artistry here is astonishing.
 In addition, a hefty part of work in this segment of the market is done by hand, sometimes even the routine processes like blueing hands or polishing facets are performed by the master watchmaker whose name will appear on the dial.
 And this is the main reason for such small volumes.
 It’s simply impossible to make a serious growth without lowering the quality bar, and nobody really wants that.

 The lack of retailer network or traditional advertising doesn’t really hurt anyone.
 These watches are not bought while strolling through the mall or on the way to a luxury spa.
-The client of such independent artisans is a seasoned collector who has already satisfied their urge for the usual suspects of haute horlogerie, and now strive for something extremely special.
+The client of such independent artisans is a seasoned collector who has already satisfied their urge for the usual suspects of haute horlogerie, and now strives for something extremely special.
 Needless to say, a hefty part of total production in this segment is bespoke.
 A client may ask for a special dial, decorative elements, sometimes even a special movement architecture.
 The price tag will surely be sky-high, but as long as their regular pieces are close to six-figure territory, it doesn’t make that much of a difference for those who really love watchmaking and have the means.

 Talking of the master watchmakers presenting their work in person, the booth shared by Voutilainen, Grönefeld and Sarpaneva has captivated our attention right from the start.
 And the visit indeed turned out to be quite a joy!
-With the new 28ti watch Kari Voutilainen literary fulfills the half-joking collectors dream of wearing his exquisite pieces upside down.
+With the new 28ti watch Kari Voutilainen literary fulfills the half-joking collectors' dream of wearing his exquisite pieces upside down.
 Ironically, this time the brand known for producing one of the most stunning dials in Switzerland went for a watch that has no dial at all – the hands are rotating right on the movement side.

 Needless to say, every tiniest detail of the in-house caliber is finished to the extreme level and literary screams for a loupe.
 And some more dial-related news: collectors can now purchase a trademark keychain made by Kari’s dial factory.
 The price is around 3000 Euro but than again, comparing to his watches, it seems more or less reasonable.

 Exhibiting in the same booth was Helsinki-based Stepan Sarpaneva.
 The grim face of the moon, extremely masculine if not plain aggressive shapes, crazy amount of lume, – all his watches are full of character.
-The new Lunations presented at Basel feature his first in-house caliber with a very clever moonphase and the age of the moon driven by two rotating discs at the backside and a half-transparent window at 6.
+The new Lunations watch presented at Basel features his first in-house caliber with a very clever moonphase and the age of the moon driven by two rotating discs at the backside and a half-transparent window at 6.

-Housed in 42 mm steel or rose gold case of a trademark shape and rocking a skeletonized dial as well as a multi-coloured lume (with hands covered on the rear side, so we see their reflections against the dial) the watch really goes against the stream.
-And even if it ain't exactly your cup of tea, it’s hard not to admire persistence and originality of Stepan’s work.
+Housed in 42 mm steel or rose gold case of a trademark shape and rocking a skeletonized dial as well as multi-coloured lume (with hands covered on the rear side, so we see their reflections against the dial), the watch really goes against the stream.
+And even if it ain't exactly your cup of tea, it’s hard not to admire the persistence and originality of Stepan’s work.

 A nice and dressy 39,5-mm platinum case, a flying tourbillon, very interesting architecture of ‘rounded’ bridges and a stunning slate-grey dial, – this is a true collectors watch.